yezero/sandstorm/docs/administering/reverse-proxy.md

-This document helps you configure Sandstorm to share port 80 (HTTP) with other services on the same machine, or port 443 (HTTPS) with other services.
+This document helps you configure Thurly to share port 80 (HTTP) with other services on the same machine, or port 443 (HTTPS) with other services.
 It allows you to use a custom domain name, without an ugly port number such as `:6080` in your URLs, and optionally with HTTPS.